-Estimate of the size The committee noted that in the total trial 4.4
+Estimate of the size The Committee noted that in the total trial 4.4

 of the clinical population, the composite primary end point

-effectiveness (death from cardiovascular causes or a first
+effectiveness (death from cardiovascular causes or a first 4.5

-including strength of hospitalisation for worsening heart failure)
+including strength of hospitalisation for worsening heart failure) 4.6

 supporting evidence significantly favoured sacubitril valsartan

 compared with enalapril (hazard ratio [HR]

 0.80; 95% confidence interval [CI] 0.73 to

 0.87, p<0.001).

 The treatment effect in the Western Europe

-group also favoured sacubitril valsartan, 4.5
+group also favoured sacubitril valsartan,

 although this was not statistically significant

 (HR 0.89, 95% CI 0.74 to 1.07).
 The

-committee concluded the lack of statistical
+Committee concluded the lack of statistical

 significance associated with this subgroup

 would not factor in its decision-making.

 Results of the network meta-analysis

-demonstrated that sacubitril valsartan was 4.6
+demonstrated that sacubitril valsartan was

 superior to ARBs with regards to all-cause

 and cardiovascular mortality and broadly

 equivalent with regards to all-cause

 hospitalisation outcomes.

-Evidence for cost eff Evidence for cost effectiveness
+Evidence for cost effectiveness

-Availability and The committee considered the company's 4.12
+Availability and The Committee considered the company's 4.11

 nature of evidence economic model and the critique of the model

 by the ERG to inform its discussions.
 It

 concluded that the company's model was

 sufficiently robust for assessing the cost

 effectiveness of sacubitril valsartan.

-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction

-Uncertainties around The committee agreed that there was some 4.13 and plausibility of uncertainty as to whether the ERG's additional assumptions and analysis in 75-year olds was fully reflective of inputs in the the true cost-effectiveness of sacubitril economic model valsartan in an older population.
-The committee also noted uncertainty around assumptions and inputs in the economic model, because of: 4.20 the non-significant Western European subgroup result the high sacubitril valsartan dose in PARADIGM-HF weaker evidence (and lower event rate and therefore benefit) for patients with a left ventricular ejection fraction of over 35% the absence of direct evidence for patients who have not previously had ACE inhibitors or ARBs.

-Incorporation of The company used a linear mixed regression 4.15 health-related model based on EQ-5D trial data from quality-of-life PARADIGM-HF to predict utility scores. benefits and utility values Have any potential significant and substantial health-related benefits been identified that were not included in the economic model, and how have they been considered?
-The committee noted that the ERG had adopted a simplified approach to modelling quality of life based on to the incidence of adverse events, hospitalisation events and disease progression.
-However, the committee concluded that there may have been other benefits due to symptomatic improvement of the chronic condition that may not have been captured in the ERG's analyses.
+Uncertainties around The Committee agreed that there was some 4.12 and plausibility of uncertainty as to whether the ERG's additional assumptions and analysis in 75-year olds was fully reflective of inputs in the the true cost-effectiveness of sacubitril economic model valsartan in an older population.
+Incorporation of The company used a linear mixed regression 4.14 health-related model based on EQ-5D trial data from quality-of-life PARADIGM-HF to predict utility scores. benefits and utility values The Committee considered the issues raised by the ERG, in particular that the trial (and Have any potential consequently the model outcomes) could significant and potentially be biased in favour of the sacubitril substantial health- valsartan group if, for example, patients in this related benefits been group had a better quality of life at baseline, identified that were and this healthier state may be carried not included in the through to the trial and result in better economic model, outcomes. and how have they been considered?
+The Committee agreed that the ERG's exploratory analyses in which it used a simplified approach to estimating quality of life and used a baseline utility from Berg et al. were both more appropriate than the company's base case for the purposes of decision-making.
 No additional significant and substantial health-related benefits were identified that were not included in the economic model.

-What are the key drivers of cost effectiveness?
-The greatest effects on the ICER for both the primary and secondary base case analyses came from the treatment effect of sacubitril valsartan on mortality, the baseline risk of mortality, and age (as a result of its impact on expected survival).
-3.30
+What are the key The greatest effects on the ICER for both the 3.30

+drivers of cost primary and secondary base case analyses

+effectiveness? came from the treatment effect of sacubitril

+valsartan on mortality, the baseline risk of

+mortality, and age (as a result of its impact on

+expected survival).

-Most likely sost The committee concluded that the most 4.18
+Most likely cost- The Committee concluded that the most 4.17

-Most likely cost- 4.10

-effectiveness plausible ICER for sacubitril valsartan
+effectiveness plausible ICER for sacubitril valsartan 4.4.0

-estimate (given as compared with ACE inhibitors was about
+estimate (given as compared with ACE inhibitors was £29,500 4.18

-an ICER) £26,000 per QALY gained.
+an ICER) per QALY gained.

-For the most plausible ICER for sacubitril
+The most plausible ICER for sacubitril

-• 4.19

 valsartan compared with ARBs in people who

-cannot have an ACE inhibitor, the committee
+cannot have an ACE inhibitor was £30,100

-did not have an exact figure; however from the

-effect of its preferred assumptions on the

-ICER for sacubitril valsartan compared with

-ACE inhibitors, the committee agreed that the

-most plausible ICER would be less than

-£30,000 per QALY gained.
+per QALY gained.

-The committee was aware that the ICERs for 4.20

-the comparisons of sacubitril valsartan with

-ACE inhibitors and with ARBs were at the

-upper end of the range that would normally be

-considered a cost-effective use of NHS

-resources (£20,000 to £30,000 per QALY

-gained).

-Additional factors ta kon into populnt

-Auditional factors ta Ken into account
+Additional factors ta ken into account

+Detient econo There is no potient eccess acheme

-Patient access There is no patient access scheme
+Patient access i nere is no patient access scheme

 schemes (PPRS)

-- /

-End-of-life Not applicable
+End of life Not appliable

 considerations